-If you have landed on this page, it means that you have successfully upgraded your PC to Windows 10 to the latest versions like Creators Update/Anniversary Update/etc. Awesome!
+If you have landed on this page, it means that you have successfully upgraded your PC to the latest version of Windows 10 after installing the Feature Update successfully.
+Awesome!
 Here is a list of few things to do after you upgrade your operating system to the latest feature version.
 You may need to enable some new features & re-check old settings.

-Things to do after you upgrade Windows 10 to latest version
+Things to do after you upgrade Windows 10 to the latest version

 1] Windows 10 may have disabled some of your incompatible software.
 Check if all your software are working properly – especially your security software.
 Windows 10 also loves to change default programs at times.
 You might want to check if your defaults too.
 I have experienced both these events happening.